 The physical properties of sedimentary strata at Site C0012 are similar to those documented at Sites C0011 and 1177.
 Profiles show downhole increases in bulk density, electrical resistivity, thermal conductivity, and P-wave velocity, together with a downhole decrease in porosity (Fig. F30).
 These trends are consistent with conditions of normal consolidation.
-It is important to note, however, that multiple forms of disturbance from drilling and coring processes affected core quality in a negative and widespread way as did the scatter in grain density values.
+It is important to note, however, that multiple forms of disturbance from drilling and coring processes affected core quality in a negative and widespread way, as did the scatter in grain density values.
 These artifacts reduced the quality of data and should be considered as additional research progresses, including shore-based geotechnical experiments.
 Typical symptoms of coring damage include decreased core diameter, microscale water-filled cracks and fractures, and abnormally low thermal conductivity.
 On the positive side, Hole C0012A did yield a few intervals of good core recovery where data are of high quality.
 Furthermore, it is possible to recognize and interpret the general depth-dependent trends in physical properties through the cloud of disturbance effects.

 Spikes in magnetic susceptibility in lithologic Unit II correlate with sandstone beds.
 In Unit III, we observe a step decrease in magnetic susceptibility similar to the one at Site C0011, which correlates to a change in sediment accumulation rate.
-An interval with increasing magnetic susceptibility and decreasing natural gamma radiation from 480 m CSF to the base of Unit VI correlates with the appearance of sandstone layers containing iron-rich minerals.
+An interval with increasing magnetic susceptibility and decreasing natural gamma radiation from 480 m CSF to the base of

+Unit VI correlates with the appearance of sandstone layers containing iron-rich minerals.

-The consolidation trend for Site C0012 hinges on a single near-seafloor measurement of 0.70 in Core 322-C0012-1R; values decrease to a porosity of 0.35 by 530 m CSF (Fig. F30).
+The consolidation trend for Site C0012 begins with a single near-seafloor porosity measurement of 0.70 in Core 322-C0012-1R; values decrease to a porosity of 0.35 by 530 m CSF (Fig. F30).
 Compressibility is twice that interpreted for Site C0011.
-In a manner somewhat similar to what was documented at Sites 1173, 1177, and C0011, Site C0012 displays an anomalous interval in the shallow subsurface, although its existence is far more subtle (Fig. F30).
-This zone of near-constant porosity is also shallower (100-136 m CSF) than at the other sites.
-We identify two additional zones of anomalous porosity: scattered values throughout lithologic Unit III, and the top of lithologic Unit V. Intervals and individual specimens with abnormally high porosity indicate lower apparent compressibility, and the changes could be controlled by grain shape, sediment composition, or cement.
+In a manner somewhat similar to what was documented at Sites 1173, 1177, and C0011, Site C0012 displays an anomalous interval in the shallow subsurface (100-136 m CSF) where changes in porosity are subdued (Fig. F30).
+We identify two additional zones of anomalous porosity: (1) scattered values throughout lithologic Unit III and (2) the top of lithologic Unit V. Intervals and individual specimens with abnormally high porosity indicate lower apparent compressibility, and the changes could be controlled by grain shape, sediment composition, or cement.
 Higher porosity near the Unit IV/V boundary may facilitate fluid migration at depth.

 Increases in P-wave velocity downhole are consistent with increases in bulk density and decreases in porosity (Fig. F30).
-Velocity in the sedimentary section ranges from 1600 to 2100 m/s.
+P-wave velocity in the sedimentary section ranges from 1600 to 2100 m/s.
 Samples from Sites C0011 and C0012 have higher velocity for a given porosity than at Site 1173.
 This suggests higher bulk and/or shear moduli of sediments at Sites C0011 and C0012.
-P-wave velocity of basalt ranges from 3000 to
+P-wave velocity of basalt ranges from 3000 to 4750 m/s.

-4750 m/s.
 Vertical-plane velocity anisotropy is nearly zero in lithologic Unit I but then increases with depth through Unit II into Unit VI.
 This likely reflects preferential grain orientation and enhanced grain contacts from consolidation.
-Around 450 m CSF, a cluster of samples near sand-rich layers has negative V_P anisotropy.
+Around 450 m CSF, a cluster of samples near sandrich layers has negative $V{\rm P}$ anisotropy.

-Thermal conductivity varies between 0.98 and 1.47 W/(m·K) in mud(stone) and between 1.19 and 2.10 W/(m·K) in sand(stone).
+Thermal conductivity varies between 0.98 and 1.47 W/($m\cdot K$) in mud(stone) and between 1.19 and 2.10 W/($m\cdot K$) in sand(stone).
 Thermal conductivity increases with depth in lithologic Units I and II; this change is controlled by porosity loss.
 A step decrease in thermal conductivity in Unit III coincides with a marked decrease in core quality.